Frequently asked questions: Women Entrepreneurship Fund

 Will there be another call for proposals under the Women Entrepreneurship Fund?

-There are no plans for a future call for proposals under the Women Entrepreneurship Fund.
+There are currently no plans for a future call for proposals under the Women Entrepreneurship Fund.
 This initiative was a pilot project to evaluate the impacts of direct investment in women entrepreneurs to grow their existing businesses and enable them to pursue opportunities in domestic and global markets.
 The outcomes of the funded projects will inform future programming and policy considerations around women's entrepreneurship.

 Entrepreneurs and businesses should visit innovation.canada.ca for information on other funding opportunities.